Izenda7Series/docs-html/_sources/ui/doc_user_setup.rst.txt

    -  Data Offset: the time shift to be applied to datetime data from client database connections to match user's local time zone.
+      **As of v2.9.5 offset will accept partial hours as .25, .5, .75**

-          For example, the data from client database connections are in Estern Time "UTC-05:00" and the user being created is in Central Time "UTC-06:00", then the value "-1.0" hour should be entered into Data Offset.
+          For example, the data from client database connections are in Estern Time "UTC-05:00" and the user being created is in Central Time "UTC-06:00", then the value "-1" hour should be entered into Data Offset.
 (It is easiest to use an online time zone converter to find out this value)

-   -  Timestamp Offset: the time shift to be applied to timestamp data (created date time, last updated date time) from Izenda system database to match user's local time zone.
+   -  Timestamp Offset: the time shift to be applied to timestamp data (created date time, last updated date time) from UTC to match user's local time zone.
+      **As of v2.9.5 offset will accept partial hours as .25, .5, .75**

-          For example, the Izenda system database is in Pacific time "UTC-08:00" and the user being created is in Central Time "UTC-06:00", then the value "+2.0" hours should be entered into Timestamp Offset.
+          For example, current UTC time is "02:00" the user being created is in Central Time "UTC-05:00", then the value "-5" hours should be entered into Timestamp Offset.
 (It is easiest to use an online time zone converter to find out this value)